 CCC = Days of Inventory Outstanding + Days Sales Outstanding – Days Payables Outstanding

 This specific metric measures how quickly a company is able to make payments to its suppliers.
 If this number begins to decrease over time, it may be an indication of internal cash flow issues.

 Accounts Payable (AP) Turnover = Total Supply Purchases / ((Beginning AP – Ending AP) / 2)

-Are you slightly overwhelmed by all those financial KPIs?
+Are you slightly overwhelmed by all those financial metrics?
 Don’t you worry.
-Some of them are more important than others, and with a little bit of structure, you will be able to stay on top of your company’s performance and keep your sanity.
+Some of them are more important than others, and with a little bit of structure, you will be able to stay on top of your company’s performance while also maintaining your sanity.
 Here are some tips to get started:

 If you are looking for a solution to help streamline your data into a centralized platform, Abacum is the perfect option.
-To see how the Abacum platform can help keep track of your critical KPIs and metrics, request a demo today.
+To see how the Abacum platform can help keep track of your critical FP&A KPIs, request a demo today.

 Discover how finance automation drives better decision making